tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 3 cluster: most participants have or maybe have a mental health disorder.
 — "Did your previous employers provide resources to learn more about mental health issues and how to seek help?":
 &emsp;&emsp; 1 cluster: most participants haven't been provided with resourses about mental health issues on previous workplaces.
-&emsp;&emsp; 2 cluster: for most participants, recieved resourses about mental health issues from their previous employers or haven't recieved them at all.
+&emsp;&emsp; 2 cluster: for most participants, there were some previous employers who provided them with resourses about mental health.
+However, there are participants who have never been provided with them.
 &emsp;&emsp; 3 cluster: most participants haven't been provided with resourses about mental health issues on previous workplaces.
 — "Do you feel that being identified as a person with a mental health issue would hurt your career?":
 &emsp;&emsp; 1 cluster: most participants think that this can hurt their career (corresponding responses are "maybe" and "yes, i think it would").